Pabau GO app

 • “Am I a good candidate for body contouring?”

-Each piece of content should serve a clear purpose in the patient journey.
+Each piece of content should serve a clear purpose in the aesthetic patient journey.
 Awareness-stage content brings in new visitors.
 Decision-stage content moves them toward booking.

 Pro Tip